Community-Tech-Lab/PNK/README.md

 **PNKs are NOT a product** – [Community Tech NY](https://www.communitytechny.org/) does not sell them off-the-shelf.
 [CTNY](https://www.communitytechny.org/) uses PNKs when training community members in network development and deployment, giving them practical hands-on experience that can serve as a springboard for building their own networks with in-person or remote learning support.

+> [!NOTE]
+> **PNKs are NOT a product** – [Community Tech NY](https://www.communitytechny.org/) does not sell them off-the-shelf.
+[CTNY](https://www.communitytechny.org/) uses PNKs when training community members in network development and deployment, giving them practical hands-on experience that can serve as a springboard for building their own networks with in-person or remote learning support.

 If you're interested in a training or workshop with the PNK, please **[get in touch](https://docs.google.com/forms/d/e/1FAIpQLSeaSGgodyQXhLplaR_w3bcliHZtsk8GAK5E5mqxCkI6_oVRzw/viewform?usp=sf_link)**.

 **The PNK project was developed with a strong commitment to community collaboration and shared progress.
 We encourage you to use and contribute to it in a spirit of collective improvement and mutual benefit, ensuring that it serves the greater good and fosters positive innovation.**